NickG13/AEIOU/README.md

 It also works with catalan, basque... and all kind of spanish dialects.

+The AEIOU name is based in the fact that all vowels are only on one side of the keyboard.
+It also resembles the easyness of typing with this keyboard layout once you practice for a few days.

 There's two versions (all of them x1000 times better than qwerty):

 ## AEIOU v1.0